streamnative/pulsarctl/README.md

 ## Different With Java Pulsar Admin

-We move the subscription commands from the Topics to the Subscriptions in pulsarctl.
+We move the subscription commands from the topics to the subscriptions in pulsarctl.

 | pulsar-admin | pulsarctl |
 | ------------ | --------- |